 We arrived at the Phaleron Commonwealth War Graves Cemetery at 0520, set up and waited until our starting time of 0530.
 The Greek Army Priest from the Infantry was waiting for us and the group of students from the Hunter Valley Grammar School arrived shortly after.
 As we did not have a bugler with us, Matt Walsh provided the necessary support music through his computer and speakers..
 The music which enhanced the mood of the Service which went well and the programme was well received by those in attendance.
 A number of Australians on tour and locals attended the Service.

-We laid our wreaths just as the Dawn was breaking and the last post was most moving when heard on the Cornet.
+The Lessons were read by Caitlan Gibson and Jordan Newman from Hunter Valley Grammar School and we laid our wreaths just as the Dawn was breaking and the last post was being played.

-Between our Dawn Service and the Embassy's Service we were able to visit the historic Averof, the once proud flagship of the Greek Navy.
+Between our Dawn Service and the Embassy's Service we had breakfast at a nearby hotel and then visited the historic Averof, the once proud flagship of the Greek Navy.

 Ten years after the Greek - Turkish War of 1897, the Hellenic Navy had only antiquated torpedo - ships and three battleships, manufactured in 1889.

 The need to create an effective fleet resulted at the end of 1908 in its reinforcement.
 Four brand new English and four German destroyers (torpedo - ships) were acquired.
 In addition, the Battleship "G. Averoff", the pride of the Hellenic Navy, joined the fleet.